Kunjan-Shah/Kunjan-Shah.github.io/README.md

 # WorkLister

 ## Description
- - An iteractive Todo list to manage your everyday tasks
+ - An interactive Todo list to manage your everyday tasks
 ## Features
  - Strikethrough feature to mark the completed tasks
  - Attach a supplementary note to every task